freenas/freenas-docs/userguide/support.rst

 Forums
 ------

-Another information source is the %brand% Forums which contain user-contributed tips and guides which have been categorized, making it an ideal resource if you wish to learn more about a certain aspect of %brand%.
-A searchbar is included should you wish to search by keyword; alternately, you can click a category to browse through the threads that exist for that topic.
+The FreeNAS® Forums are another information source which contains categorized user-contributed tips and guides.
+This makes it an ideal resource for learning more about a certain aspect of FreeNAS® and TrueNAS®.
+A search bar is included for searching by keyword.
+Or click a category to browse through the threads that exist for that topic.

-The following categories are available under **Forum Information:**
+These categories are available under **Forum Information:**

 * `Forum Guidelines
   <https://forums.freenas.org/index.php?forums/forum-guidelines-read-before-posting.26/>`_: